-In February and March, the local equity market's performance was muted relative to regional peers, gaining by 0.8% and 1.0% in the respective months.
-February was also results season in the local market, with the tech sector largely reporting earnings beat on the back of robust demand.
-Meanwhile, Finance Minister Tengku Zafrul clarified in an interview that the government is not looking to impose capital gains tax on stocks.
-The government is mulling new taxes to widen its revenue base once the economy is on a more stable footing.
+The local equity market's performance was muted relative to regional peers.
+In the February result season, the tech sector was largely reporting earnings that beat expectations on the back of robust demand.
+Meanwhile, Finance Minister clarified in an interview that the government is not looking to impose capital gains tax on stocks.
+The government was mulling new taxes to widen its revenue base once the economy is on a more stable footing.

 The Malaysian bond market saw an unwinding of "rate cut" bets at the end of January following BNM's announcement to keep interest rates unchanged at 1.75% highlighting that recovery of the local economy was underway.
-The shorter-end of the MGS curve saw yields rise whilst longer-tenured papers remained resilient that month.
+The shorter-end of the MGS curve saw yields rose whilst longer-tenured papers remained resilient that month.

 Yields trended higher in tandem with US treasury movement in the quarter.
 Undoubtedly, the performance of the local bond market has been subpar since the start of the year; especially given the volatility in US Treasury yields, as well as the lack of support from EPF due to its ongoing commitment to the i-Sinar and i-Lestari programme.
-However, we were seeing some demand returning in March, as more investors - including insurance players and asset managers - are seen nibbling into the market given the more attractive yield levels.
+However, demand was seen returning in March, as more investors - including insurance players and asset managers - are seen nibbling into the market given the more attractive yield levels.